by Tim Gilmore, 6/21/2015

 Sara Luckie’s neighbors had heard the gunshot.
 They saw the preacher stumble violently out her front door and across the porch.

-Police found him lying in a pool of blood in the parking lot beneath the great flying windows of that strange church sanctuary that looked like a cross between a toadstool and a flying saucer.
+Police found him lying in a pool of blood in the parking lot where the great flying windows of a strange church sanctuary looking like a cross between a toadstool and a flying saucer soon would rise.

 Working-class Woodstock Park was a white neighborhood, and Hodges ranted about the evil threats of integration from his pulpit.
 Today, Woodstock Park is industrial, mostly black, and the former Beaver Street Baptist Church is Cathedral of Faith Church of God in Christ, a historically black congregation.